-Country # Of Production Locations % Of Total FOB Estimate Product Category China 36 16% Jackets, knitwear external brand for resale?
-(2.11) Please consider everything, including quality, speed of delivery, CSR history, communication, etc. External production describes finished, branded goods that are purchased by member companies from other brands, for resale in a retail or wholesale (web)shop owned by the member.
+Country # Of Production Locations % Of Total FOB Estimate Product Category China 36 16% Jackets, knitwear

+10. What are your company's requirements when you choose to purchase goods from an external brand for resale?
+(2.11)

+Please consider everything, including quality, speed of delivery, CSR history, communication, etc.

 11. How will your company ensure that the external brands you sell are monitoring the labour conditions in their supply chain?
+(2.12)

-(2.12) 12.
-How will your company try to ensure that your production planning system supports reasonable hours of work?
-(1.6 and 1.7) 13.
-Please describe the process of how the prices you pay for your products are set. (e.g. prices are quoted by factory/agent, prices are based on labour minute calculations, prices are based on retail prices for specific products, etc.)
+12. How will your company try to ensure that your production planning system supports reasonable hours of work?
+(1.6 and 1.7)

+13. Please describe the process of how the prices you pay for your products are set.

+(e.g. prices are quoted by factory/agent, prices are based on labour minute calculations, prices are based on retail prices for specific products, etc.)